whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 positive impact on the learning and spirit of the people around them.
 * 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
-They participate in required activities and does at least one or two above and beyond suports of the community.
+They participate in required activities and does at least one or two above and beyond supports of the community.
 * 2: Student gives meaningful impact to peers as well as being aware of themes in the feedback they receive.
 They participate in most required community activities such as demos, lightning talks, improv, but does not do anything else of